Jean-Michel Coulon: Biography

 In 1952, his other younger brother, Jean-François – a 25-year-old officer in the French Air Force – crashed in a plane during a mission in Tunisia.

 He married Caroline Garabedian in 1953.
-His house and studio in Saint-Jean de Braye, near Orleans, burned down in a fire in 1955.
+His house and studio in Saint-Jean de Braye, near Orléans, burned down in a fire in 1955.
 A great number of paintings were lost.

 In the following year he spent two months in the US, where he visited the huge cities and was fascinated by New York.
 This first visit was the first of a long series of trips which provided inspiration for his painting.

 In 1957 his only daughter was born.

 In 1968, after France got out of the integrated NATO command, he moved to Brussels with his wife who worked at the American mission to NATO.
 They remained there until 1998.

 From Brussels, the family traveled across Europe by car in all directions, with trips to cultural and artistic sights.

 He took the car alone, sometimes, and left to explore some European countries, spending the night with local inhabitants, asking people to open very confidential illuminated archives or drawings kept out of the light.